pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         Gene : gene name;

+        Chrom : chromosome position of the gene;

+        StartPos: gene start position (refGene hg19);

+        EndPos : gene end postion (refGene hg19);

         #Var : the number of variants assigned to the gene according to different strategies (physically nearby SNPs for eDESE:dist, gene-level eQTLs (also are variants) for eDESE:gene, isoform-level eQTLs (also are variants) for eDESE:isoform);

+        Group : the identifier of LD block which the gene belong to;

-        ECSP : the p value of effective chi-square test;
+        ECSP : the p value of effective chi-square test (without conditioning on gene expression profiles);

-        Chrom : chromosome position of the gene;

-        Pos : the position of top variant belonging to the gene;
+        CondiECSP : the p value of gene by performing the conditional effective chi-square test;

-        VarP: the *p*-value of top variant in GWAS summary statistics.
+        GeneScore : the tissue selective score of the gene by the end of the iterative procedure;

+    The second output file is the gene-based association result file (ECS result), named ***.gene.pvalue.txt** or ***.gene.pvalue.xls**.
         .. csv-table::
             :file: ./table/MCGA_dist_demo.finemapping.gene.ecs.csv
             :header-rows: 1
             :align: center

-        StartPos: gene start position;

-        EndPos:gene end position;
+        Gene : gene name;

+        #Var : the number of variants assigned to the gene according to different strategies (physically nearby SNPs for eDESE:dist, gene-level eQTLs (also are variants) for eDESE:gene, isoform-level eQTLs (also are variants) for eDESE:isoform);

-        CondiECSP:the p value of gene by performing the conditional effective chi-square test;
+        ECSP : the p value of effective chi-square test (without conditioning on gene expression profiles);

-        GeneScore: the tissue selective score of the gene by the end of the iterative procedure;

-        Group: the identifier of LD block which the gene belong to.
+        Chrom : chromosome position of the gene;

+        Position :

+    The third output file is the p-value of all variants belonging to a genes, named ***.gene.var.pvalue.txt.gz**.
+Their file formats are the same as above.

         .. csv-table::
             :file: ./table/MCGA_dist_demo.gene.var.pvalue.csv